Jona-m/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Printing the effective username of the current user
+Printing all the groups the current user is part of